The Mito411 Plan of Action

 It may sound like this Plan of Action would restrict parents’ abilities to speak up on behalf of their child in the event of a medical crisis.
 Restriction of such communication is not at all the intent.
 Rather, the intent is to protect the child or Mito patient above all.
 Ultimately, children belong with their families and solid communication and education of both medical professionals and parents can keep families safely together.

 There is no denying that parental instincts are vital and incredibly valuable.
 Parents spend many, many hours each day with the child, understanding that child in a way that no one else could after a couple of office visits or a few days in the hospital.
 Adult patients also uniquely know their bodies.
 This experience-based knowledge needs to be respected as it can offer unique and accurate insights with regards to ongoing care.
-However, the frequency of Medical Child Abuse allegations in the mitochondrial disease community makes rational advocacy skills and thorough documentation of medical decisions even more important, for some physicians are not as willing to simply listen to the patient and trust the multi-system presentation of mitochondrial disorders.
+However, the frequency of Medical Child Abuse allegations in the Related to the mitochondria. disease community makes rational advocacy skills and thorough documentation of medical decisions even more important, for some physicians are not as willing to simply listen to the patient and trust the multi-system presentation of mitochondrial disorders.

 As part of advocating effectively within the medical system, it is important to understand your rights as a patient or caregiver.
 Hospitals generally have patient bills of rights, which typically state that parents and patients have the right to seek the best possible care for their children and/or themselves.
 Parents do need to effectively advocate and communicate on behalf of their children.
 Most importantly, parents and patients, when faced with a critical medical situation, do need to put the best interests of their child first and speak up, even if doing so might risk a conflict with medical staff.